fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/add-edit-permissions.md

 ## How to

-To access this interface click on the `Free Form Mode` side bar option, then click on the `Manage Datasets` tab, and finally click on the `Add/edit permissions` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Manage Datasets` tab, click on the `Add/edit permissions` card.

 Start by selecting/confirming your Pennsieve account and dataset.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 The current permissions on the selected dataset will be displayed.